benw22022/TauClassifier/README.md

             - The numpy array is then reshaped to match the network input shape is -> (#Number of events, #Number of variables, #length of arrays (clipping value))
      - For variable types which are already recilinear and contain multiple variables (jets) the reshape_arrays() method is called which does a similar thing to the above except without the padding.
 The shape is also differnt -> (#Number of events, #Number of variables)
+     - Added option to use pool.starmap to read chunks of data from each datafile in parallel - this significantly speeds up loading of batches of data